fivetran/dbt_amplitude/README.md

     amplitude_schema: your_schema_name
 ```

-## (Optional) Step 4: Additional Configurations
+## (Optional) Step 4: Additional configurations
 <details><summary>Expand for configurations</summary>

-### Change the Source Table References
+### Change source table references
-Source tables are referenced using default names.
-If an individual source table has a different name than expected, provide the name of the table as it appears in your warehouse to the respective variable:
+The package refers to source tables using default names.
+If an individual source table has a different name than expected, provide the name of the table as it appears in your destination to the respective variable:
 > IMPORTANT: See the package's source [`dbt_project.yml`](https://github.com/fivetran/dbt_amplitude_source/blob/main/dbt_project.yml) variable declarations to see the expected names.

 ```yml